kdisneur/dependency_injection-rails/README.md

-# Dependency Injection for Rails
+# Dependency Injection for Rails (NOT WORKING FOR NOW)

 `DependencyInjectionRails` adds a helper method, called `container`, to access to your ruby [dependency injection container](https://github.com/kdisneur/dependency_injection-ruby)